Did you know that you can use Option Sets to save time when creating your Bubble application?

 Once you create an Option set, you can start defining the Options.

-For example, you can define a price slab with each product category.
-To do so, add the attribute and when you add a new option, you can define both the attributes.
+For example, you can set a price slab with each product category.
+To do so, add a new 'attribute', and when you add a new Option, you can define the attribute.

-How to use them
+How to use Option sets in Bubble

-Similarly, for the radio buttons, the Choice style should be dynamic and the Choice source as All Option sets name.
+Similarly, the Choice style should be dynamic for the radio buttons and the Choice source as All Option sets name.